 You don’t have to use an app with the JBL Flip 6.
 If your music is stored on your phone, you can stream directly to your Flip 6 or connect it to another JBL PartyBoost Speaker by hitting the PartyBoost button mode on the Flip 6.

-Can update the firmware on my JBL Bluetooth Speaker with the JBL Portable APP?
+Can I update the firmware on my JBL Bluetooth Speaker with the JBL Portable App?

 Final thoughts

-If you own some JBL speakers or are looking for one, we hope this guide has been useful and helped you get connected!
+If you own some JBL speakers or are looking for your first one, we hope this guide helps you get connected!

-The great thing about JBL PartyBoost speakers is that they allow you to play music from all corners of the room – without the need for a complex sound system.
+The great thing about JBL PartyBoost and Auracast speakers is that they allow you to play music from all corners of the room – without the need for a complex sound system.

 Why not check out our full range of portable Bluetooth speakers and other great JBL products via the links below?